Liquid-Reply/technical-challenge-wp3/README.md

 ## Operations

+The following sections include commands to be executed in the CLI.
+To ensure that these commands are successful please check the prerequisites:
+* Azure CLI (https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), kubectl (https://kubernetes.io/docs/tasks/tools/) and kubelogin (https://azure.github.io/kubelogin/install.html) are installed (https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) on the machine that has access to the cluster.
+This can be a local machine if cluster has public access enabled (which is the case for the current infrastrucutre setup) or e.g. a bastion host if the cluster is private (should be private for production).
+To connect to the bastion host you can use the Azure portal (https://portal.azure.com/) to identify the VM and check the connection possibilities.

 ### Maintenance

 #### Connect to cluster
-Prerequisites:
-* Azure CLI (https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), kubectl (https://kubernetes.io/docs/tasks/tools/) and kubelogin (https://azure.github.io/kubelogin/install.html) are installed (https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) on the machine that has access to the cluster.
-This can be a local machine if cluster has public access enabled or e.g. a bastion host if the cluster is private.
-To connect to the bastion host you can use the Azure portal (https://portal.azure.com/) to identify the VM and check the connection possibilities.

 To connect run the following commands (you can also find them in the Azure Portal via the "Connect" option in the overview tab of the respective Kubernetes cluster):
 1. Login on the cli: `az login` (use the flag `--tenant <tenant_id>` if you have access to multiple tenants)